mohyaz11/OptimumSetupBook/manuscript/Performance&Maintenance.md

    * Look for trends in which requests are taking a long time.
    * Look to see if the performance problem occurs, and goes away, regularly.
 This can indicate another process hogging resources periodically.
 2. The dashboard or project overview is taking a long time to load: long retention policies usually cause this.
 Consider tightening up your retention policies to keep fewer releases.
 It can also be caused by the sheer number of projects you are using to model your deployments.
-3. {Insert/Delete/Update/Reader} took 8123ms in transaction '{transaction-name}': If a particular database operation takes a long time you'll see a message like this.
+3. {Insert/Delete/Update/Reader} took 8123ms in transaction '{transaction-name}': If a particular database operation takes a long time, you'll see a message like this.
 The timer is started when the operation starts, ending when the operation is completed (including any retries for transient failure recovery).
    * If see these operations take a long time it indicates your SQL Server is struggling under load, or your network connection from Octopus to the SQL Server is saturated.
    * Check the maintenance plan for your SQL Server.
 See the tips above.
    * Test a straightforward query like SELECT * FROM OctopusServerNode.
 If this query is slow, it indicates a problem with your SQL Server.